The advice hub The Depluming Mite

 One interesting fact about depluming mites is that rather than laying eggs, they give birth to live young and they can complete their lifecycle in as little as 17 days.
 They tend to be most prevalent in spring and summer, with numbers falling in autumn.
 The mites can only be transmitted between birds by direct contact.

-Treatment for depluming mite involves using Ivermectin 1% spot on drops.
-It is important to note that Ivermectin has a 1 week egg withdrawal time.
+Treatment for depluming mite involves using an appropriate product.
 Treat the house as you would for red mite infestation.